by Cat, Aug 2007 (and updated many times) (photo, right, by Cat)

 Fish oil provides higher levels of EPA than DHA (I use Carlson’s brand).

 Cod liver oil provides higher levels of DHA than EPA (I use Green Pastures brand of fermented cod liver oil, from Live Superfoods, Radiant Life, or My Healthy Supplements (13); I used to use Dr. Ron’s (8) but he no longer sells it).
-Fermented cod liver oil provides higher levels of vitamins A and D than other types – the vitamins are never removed from the oil, and the fermentation increases the levels; whereas other brands remove the vitamins before processing and then add some of them back, usually as synthetic versions.
+Fermented cod liver oil* provides higher levels of vitamins A and D than other types – the vitamins are never removed from the oil, and the fermentation of the liver increases the levels; whereas other brands remove the vitamins before processing and then add some of them back, usually as synthetic versions.
 Note that fermented cod liver oil has a very strong zing, so either bury the oil in a smoothie, or take it in capsules.

-Garden of Life (7) is another good brand of cod liver oil, but it is not fermented so you need to use twice as much to get the same amount of vitamin A. Carlson’s is a popular brand, but has low levels of natural vitamins.
+Garden of Life (7) is another good brand of cod liver oil, but it is not from fermented cod so you need to use twice as much to get the same amount of vitamin A. Carlson’s is a popular brand, but has low levels of natural vitamins.

 Grass-fed Butter Oil (from Dr Ron’s (8)) is a concentrated oil from butter (from pasture-fed cows), and provides several hard-to-get nutrients (because available only in the butterfat from cows fed on fast-growing green pasture in the springtime).
 Dr. Weston Price found that it enhances the health-giving effects of cod liver oil if administered together.
 I use this oil only in fall and winter, because I eat a fair amount of butter from grass-fed cows during spring and summer.